 Many people are concerned that farmland throughout the United States is disappearing as the country becomes more urban and industrial and they think that solar farms are taking up more land that could be used for farming.
 Although solar farms do take up some land, the truth is that not as much farmland is being used as it was years ago because farmers are more productive now and can produce more crops with fewer acres.
 Also, solar farms don’t have to stay solar farms forever.
 The land that a solar farm will occupy can be converted back into traditional farmland at a later time.

 Solar Farms Will Negatively Impact the Local Economy

 Related to the objection above, there is concern that solar farms are taking farmers away from farming.
 The bigger concern is that if farmers quit farming it will impact local stores like the seed store or manure hauling companies.
 However, solar farms can actually be beneficial to the community because solar developers pay taxes that will get paid to the community where the solar farms are.
-This allows schools, roads, hospitals, etc. to be built in the community.
+This allows community schools, roads, hospitals, etc. to be built and maintained.

 This objection is not simply one thing, but many people don’t truly understand how a solar farm works.
 They have concerns that solar farms leak chemicals into the ground or that solar panel manufacturing is bad for the environment, but both of these arguments are untrue.
 Solar panels are made of aluminum, glass, and sand which doesn’t enter the ground and manufacturing is generally clean.
 There are other misunderstandings like solar panels will take away the sunlight in the community but that’s not how the technology works.
 Everyone will get just as much sun in their community with or without solar panels, so why not have a clean energy source?